kylemondus/kyle_bristol_alspac/README.md

-# Code snippets for Bristol / ALSPAC / Bluecrstal use
+# Code snippets for Bristol IEU / ALSPAC / Bluecrystal 4 use

 I'm using this git to share any code I think may help anyone working in Bristol Uni with ALSPAC.